-ACT Providers will be funded though Medicaid and net deficit funding, per the approved ACT Model for an Upstate 48 slot Team; Upstate 68 slot team; or Downstate 68 slot team.
+ACT Providers will be funded though Medicaid and net deficit funding, per the approved ACT Model for an Upstate 48 slot Team.

 Revised rates are pending approval.
-Any subsequent rate changes and updates to net deficit funding will be effective for the new ACT teams.
-Each Team receiving an award is eligible to receive a one-time funding allocation for Start-up and Transition/Ramp-up costs.
+Any subsequent rate changes and updates to net deficit funding will be effective for the new ACT team.
+The Team receiving an award is eligible to receive a one-time funding allocation for Start-up and Transition/Ramp-up costs.
 The Start-up/Transition funds are federal, and providers are required to sign a federal certification indicating acknowledgement of the federal rules and regulations governing the use of these funds.
-OMH has already received approval to use these funds to provide initial revenue for start-up and transition costs for the creation of the new ACT teams.
-Failure to sign and return the federal certifications will result in a team not receiving the start-up/transition funding.
+OMH has already received approval to use these funds to provide initial revenue for start-up and transition costs for the creation of the new ACT team.
+Failure to sign and return the federal certifications will result in the team not receiving the start-up/transition funding.